PoroCYon/BC250-DXEv3-SMU-Unlock/README.md

 Finally the driver fixes up the SMU state so that only the guard word differs from its boot-time value.

-# NOTE: The rw-r-r-0644's repo was BIOS 3 only - patches and offsets differ for BIOS 5 SMU firmware so this driver will not work on BIOS 5 either.
+# NOTE: rw-r-r-0644's repo was for BIOS 3 only - patches and offsets differ for BIOS 5 SMU firmware so this driver will not work on BIOS 5 either!

 ## Behavior